-When a local company expanded into a new market, a competitor accused our client of infringing on the competitor’s trade dress.
-Tonkon Torp defended our client’s packaging, prevailing on summary judgment, and then successfully defended this decision on appeal.
+When a local company expanded into a new market, a competitor accused the client of infringing on the competitor’s trade dress, helped defend the client’s packaging, prevailing on summary judgment, and then helping to defend the decision successfully on appeal.

 Services + Industries

 Contact us or sign up for emails on all of our news and events.